backdrop-contrib/fuzzysearch/readme.txt

 lower the value, the more results (and more noise) you will get.
 Also, a lower value will increase the size of your fuzzysearch_index table.

+* As of Drupal 6 Fuzzy Search will try to highlight misspelled words.
+You can set the accuracy by choosing a minimum spelling score from 0 to 100, where 100 means no misspellings are highlighted.
+You do not need to reindex when you change this setting.

+This provides a fuzzy spelling check by replacing bad (misspelled) ngrams with a wildcard.
+It is possible to get false matches.
+For example, searching for "rendition" will also highlight "condition" if your spelling score is low enough.
+However, these kinds of matches are likely to have lower score completeness and be sorted to the bottom of your results if your search term exists in your content.

 === Fuzzy Search Block ===

 The Drupal 6 version provides a block that performs a fuzzysearch on a query